bckohan/maintenance/README.md

 * **Upstream** From the perspective of a given package, any direct dependency or ancestor of a direct dependency.
 * **Downstream** From the perspective of a given package, any direct user or descendent of a direct user.

+(TODO diagram)

 ## VCS Strategy

-I use the git branching strategy [described by Vincent Driessen](https://nvie.com/posts/a-successful-git-branching-model/).
+I use the git branching strategy [described by Vincent Driessen](https://nvie.com/posts/a-successful-git-branching-model/) with some modification to support automated administrative PR merging (TODO explain).

 <div align="center">
     <img src="https://nvie.com/img/git-model@2x.png" alt="Branching strategy" width="75%"/>
 </div>

-### TODO

-    - [ ] CLI tooling for this strategy
+(TODO CLI tooling and cheat sheet for this strategy)

 ## Versioning